tewidis/Tensor/README.md

 * interp
 * conv
+* minval
-* filter
+* maxval
 * where
+* windows
+* ones
+* zeros
+* eye

 ## Licensing

-This project is licensed under the terms of the GNU General Public License v3.0.
+This project is licensed under the terms of the GNU GPL-3.0-or-later.